renormalist/raku-Data-DPath/README.md

 Data::DPath is a re-implementation of the Perl module *Data::DPath*.

-WATCH OUT: The early versions are ONLY to get the Raku/Zef/Github infrastructure working, there is no real code yet.
-If you read this sentence then this module is in its early stages of development and should not be used in any way except for contributing.
+**WATCH OUT:** The early versions are ONLY to get the Raku/Zef/Github infrastructure working and slowly fill it with basics.
+There is no real useful code yet.
+If you read this sentence then this module is in its early stages of development and should not be used in any way except for feedback or contributing.

 AUTHOR
 ======